atomix/atomix/README.md

 # Endpoints
-We've gone through developing custom protocols for communicating between nodes in CopyCat, but a replicated state machine isn't much good if you can't get much information into it.
+We've gone through developing custom protocols for communicating between nodes in Copycat, but a replicated state machine isn't much good if you can't get much information into it.
 Nodes need some sort of API that can be exposed to the outside world.
-For this, CopyCat provides an *endpoints* API that behaves very similarly to the *protocol* API.
+For this, Copycat provides an *endpoints* API that behaves very similarly to the *protocol* API.

 To register an endpoint, simply add a file to the `META-INF/services/net/kuujo/copycat/endpoints`